(xvii) Provisions (other than employee benefits) and contingencies

 2) 20% of the Bank balance and Fixed deposit held by the company with PMC Bank i.e. Rs.
 3.97 lakhs has been converted into equity warrants of Unity Bank at a price of Re.1 per warrant and these equity warrants will be further converted into equity shares of Unity Bank at the time of Initial Public Offer when Unity Bank goes for public issue.

-Note 3 : The company has made a provision for impairment based on the financial position of AllTime IT Solutions Private Limited.
+Note 3 : During the year ended March 31, 2024 the company has made a provision for diminisging in value of investment based on the financial position of AllTime IT Solutions Private Limited.
+During the year ended March 31,2025 the company has written off the investment in AllTime IT Solutions Private Limited.

 Nature and purpose of Reserves Capital reserves